Mittyadav/Gokite_ai/README.md

 ```bash
    node Satyam.js
    ```
+5.**After Start The Script:**
+- Enter Your Wallet Address ( Which You Have Used During Account Create )
+- Enter No Of Interactions Per Agent ( Means if You Enter 5 it means your total interaction will be 15 (3x5=15))

 **If You Are Happy With Our Scripys You You Can Donate Me Any Small Amount:**
 - EVM: 0x62628ac442ad90869324344Ec8F23Cd5AeE07ED3
 - SUI: 0x9f2563083f84a80fb75b9e86fdfb91a8630ceae45926b20e1d3c2752aa3694d7